 When our little boy turned one last year, we had decided to keep it a family affair.
 By family affair, I mean the entire extended clan we have totalling 33 cousins, aunts, uncles, grandparents and great-grandparents.
-And because of the age groups we had to cater to, we made a simple sit-down lunch at Min Jiang@one-north.
-Three tables set us back by three grand, while the rainbow layered cake covered in salted caramel buttercream and decorated with a fondant Elmo cost $285 from NOM Bistro.
+And because of the age groups we had to cater to, we made a simple sit-down lunch at Min [email protected] Three tables set us back by three grand, while the rainbow layered cake covered in salted caramel buttercream and decorated with a fondant Elmo cost $285 from NOM Bistro.

 This year, Bubs is turning two in three weeks and I have decided not to hold a party.

 Is turning two less of a milestone than turning one?
 No.